 - Professor John Willoughby’s fields of interest include economic history and the economics of the Middle East.
 Recent publications focus on higher education in the Gulf states.

-Lekha S. Chakraborty is Associate Professor at the National Institute of Public Finance and Policy (NIPFP), an autonomous research institute of the Ministry of Finance of India; and an affiliated Research Associate with the Levy Economics Institute of Bard College, New York.
+Lekha S. Chakraborty is a Professor at the National Institute of Public Finance and Policy (NIPFP), an autonomous research institute of the Ministry of Finance of India; and an affiliated Research Associate with the Levy Economics Institute of Bard College, New York.
 She was the pioneer economist who worked with the Chief Economic Advisor for institutionalising Gender Budgeting in India.She is the author of Fiscal Consolidation, Budget deficits and Macroeceonomy (Sage, 2016) and a co-author of Social Sector in Decentralised Economy: India in the Era of Globalisation (Cambridge University Press, 2016).
 Previously, Lekha has worked for the World Bank, the IMF, UN Women, and the Commonwealth Secretariat.
 She has taught as a Visiting Professor at Carleton University (Canada), Uppsala University (Sweden) and University of Utah.

-As a PGAE Visiting Scholar, Lekha is advancing her empirical research investigating the integration of gender perspectives into fiscal and public policy making and is a featured speaker of the Spring 2019 Gender Seminar Series in AU.
+As a PGAE Visiting Scholar, Lekha is advancing her empirical research investigating the integration of gender perspectives into fiscal and public policy making and was a featured speaker of the Spring 2019 Gender Seminar Series in AU.

 Otgontugs Banzragch (Otgo) is the Dean of Graduate School and Professor of Economics at the National University of Mongolia in Ulaanbaatar, Mongolia.
 She has a Ph.D. in Education and Economics from Colombia University and a Master’s Degree in Economics from the University of Manchester.
 Her research focuses on development economics, education inequality, and rural development.
 She is a member of the Monetary Policy Board of the Central Bank of Mongolia; and a member of the Research Council for Social Science with the Ministry of Education and Science in Mongolia.
 Previously, she collaborated with the United Nations Research Institute for Social Development (UNRISD) on the project Mobilizing Revenues from Extractive Industries: Protecting and Promoting Children’s Rights and Well-Being in Resource-Rich Countries, as part of the research team for Mongolia.